 - inspect with proper notice

-- document objective issues (food waste, pests, blocked exits, damage)
+- document objective issues, such as food waste, pests, blocked exits, or damage

 - provide written expectations and deadlines